NitinBhasneria/CPP-Algo-s/README.md

 # Disclaimer:
 <p>Copying and pasting the code from this repo to the CN's console won't help you in the long run.
 Everyone wants to be a competitive programmer to get that package worth lakhs at FAANG, but it takes a lot of hard work and dedication to achieve something like that.
 Don't get frustrated, believe in yourself, give it some time, relax and eventually you will see the results.</p>

+PS: Hand written notes will be updates soon//

 # Insights (In Hinglish) // MINE
 1.